YelloNox/YouTube-UnBlock/README.md

 ✅ Pros
 ---
 - No Blockers
-- No Ads
+- No Ads (Up to your uBlock)
 - Access to:
+  - Likes
   - Comments
-  - Likes
   - Recommendations
-- Stays on YouTube
+- Stay on YouTube
 - Full-Screen (YouTube Embed Only)
 - Track Watch History (YouTube Embed Only)

 ❌ Cons
 ---
 - Some Bugs
-- Playlists are broken (currently)
+- Playlists are broken (I am unable to fix currently☹️)
 - Timestamps do not work.
-The video reverts to the beginning.

 ## 🥫 Exceptions
 This script will not run if a block is not detected.
 Meaning, if the script does not find a block, none of the script functions will do anything.

 ## 🏠 Custom Sources
 - [yout-ube.com](https://yout-ube.com) - Should be fixed
-- [nsfwyoutube.com](https://nsfwyoutube.com) - Fix coming soon (whenever soon is)
+- Bugs, oh-no! ~~[nsfwyoutube.com](https://nsfwyoutube.com) - Fix might be coming soon (or)~~
 - Recommend Some More to [Issues](https://github.com/YelloNolo/YouTube-UnBlock/issues/3)

+## 📐 User Settings
+There is a `User Customization` section at the start of the script.
+Features:
+- Toggle Theater Button Visibility: `disableTheaterToggle`
+- Toggle Reload Button Visibility: `disableReloadToggle`
+- Toggle Optons Menu Visibility: `disableOptionsMenu`

 ## ✈️ Plans?
+- [x] Theater Mode Toggle
 - [ ] Add multi-language support (aka, translations with google translate)
 - [ ] Fix Bug: Frame loads multiple times!
 Add the check to each runtime.
 - [ ] So...
 Playlists are broken :O. Youtube thinks the videos fail to load, then skips them, repeatedly, forever...
 - [ ] Setting saved to local storage (for language implementation mostly)

-## 🎦 Theater Mode?
-There is no official implementation yet, but you can press `t` and reload the page.
-This will swap between regular and cinematic mode.

 ## 💔 Issues?
 If there are any issues, or you have a suggestion, please feel free to [open an issue](https://github.com/YelloNolo/YouTube-UnBlock/issues).
 I appreciate the feedback!